davidVeer/PAL_Super_Nintendo_SNES_Endlables/README.md

 * A folder containing all individual lables as PNGs.
 These can be used to print out lables for just the games you want or have.

 > [!IMPORTANT]
-> The zip file that can be downloaded does not yet contain a PDF file.
+> The zip files that can be downloaded do not yet contain a PDF file.
 It's only exported Images for now

 For a list of all current included games for each link, see the [Supported Games](#supported-games) section.